 Why it made our list: It includes a wooden trivet for easy serving.

-A high-quality tapas pan is a workhorse in many Mexican kitchens.
-The pan can be used to prepare fillings for tacos, burritos, enchiladas, chilaquiles, pozole—you name it.
-This dish can withstand high temperatures in the oven, making it perfect for stove-to-oven favorites.
+A high-quality clay dish is a workhorse in many Mexican kitchens.
+The cazuela is ideal for preparing rice, beans, Spanish paella—you name it.
+It can withstand high temperatures, making it perfect for stove-to-oven favorites.

 This Mexican wok is a mainstay when it comes to deep-frying dishes like chimichangas and homemade tortilla chips.
-Its stainless steel design also makes it ideal for preparing fillings, like fajita toppings and enchilada fillings.
+Its stainless steel design also makes it ideal for preparing fillings for fajitas and enchiladas.

 Why it made our list: When you’re craving Spanish food, this pan is big enough for paella.

-The ultimate cooking tool for a modern Mexican kitchen?
-A food processor, like this model from KitchenAid.
-Chef Dona Savitsky says, “There are so many sauces, salsas, and moles that need to be blended or roughly chopped, and the food processor is the quickest and most efficient way to do so.”
-Food processors are perfect for making large batches of chunky salsa, especially if you just pulse it instead of running it continuously.
-Get our full guide to salsa here.
+The ultimate Mexican cooking tool for modern kitchens: a food processor, like this model from KitchenAid.
+Dona says, “There are so many sauces, salsas and moles that need to be blended or roughly chopped, and the food processor is the quickest and most efficient way to do so.”
+Food processors are ideal for making large batches of chunky salsa, especially if you just pulse it instead of running it continuously.
+Learn how to make salsa with our comprehensive guide.

-Why it made our list: This brand is Test Kitchen-approved.
+Why it made our list: This brand is a Test Kitchen favorite.